nodejs/node/doc/api/cluster.md

 so that they can communicate with the parent via IPC and pass server handles back and forth.

-The cluster module supports two methods of distributing incoming connections.
+The cluster module supports three methods of distributing incoming connections.

 The first one (and the default one on all platforms except Windows),